williamlavery/ProbAI-public/README.md

   model by exactly the `early_stopping` number of epochs (without saving intermidate models and no improvements will occur).
   If any parameters in the `config/` directory are modified, a new model with the updated architecture will be trained.

-3) Execute c1.ipynb/c2.ipynb/c3.ipynb for generating (and saving plots) corresponding to c1/c2/c3.
+(4) Execute c1.ipynb/c2.ipynb/c3.ipynb for generating (and saving plots) corresponding to c1/c2/c3.

-Note: If one runs skips 2) and simply runs the the ipynb notebooks in 3) the plots shown in the report will be formed.
+Note: If one runs skips 4) and simply runs the the ipynb notebooks in 3) the plots shown in the report will be formed.
+(I.e., minimal steps to see results are (0) - (2) inclusive and then (4)).

 --------------------